bakame-php/aide/src/Enum/README.md

 ### All in one

-If you want to apply all the traits together just use the single one which encompass all the traits already mentionned `Bakame\Aide\Enum\Helper`.
+If you want to apply all the traits together just use the single one which encompass all the traits already mentioned `Bakame\Aide\Enum\Helper`.
 Once added to your enum all the methods described here will be made available to your codebase.

 You need the `Bakame\Aide\Enum\Helper` to expose the new API.